 Professor Leve is best known for her research on child and adolescent development, gene-environment interplay, and interventions for children and families.
-This includes preventive intervention studies with youth in foster care and with adolescents in the juvenile justice system aimed at preventing risk behaviors and improving public health outcomes, and adoption studies that examine the interplay between biological (genetic, hormonal), psychological, and social influences on development.
+This includes preventive intervention studies with youth in foster care and with adolescents in the juvenile justice system, and adoption studies that examine the interplay between biological, psychological, and social influences on development.
+She co-directs a Center on parenting in the context of opioid use.
 Her work also focuses on outcomes for girls and women.
-To date, she has published more than 140 scientific articles and 20 book chapters, among other publications.
+To date, she has published more than 175 scientific articles and 20 book chapters, among other publications.
 Her research has been funded by grants from the National Institutes of Health and U.S. Department of Education.

 Honors and Awards

 2017 Fund for Faculty Excellence Award, University of Oregon

 2017 Alumni Faculty Professor, College of Education, University of Oregon